-Today many couples are opting to use sand ceremony sets
+Today many couples are opting to use unity sand sets for weddings

 make great ceremonial choices for the sentimental couple.

 The origin of the unity sand ceremony is said to be in Hawaiian or Native American culture.
 Nonetheless, this symbolic ritual is still practiced in modern weddings.
 Some churches and ceremony sites prohibit the use of candles, which is why the sand ceremony is a great unity candle alternative.
 But some couples prefer to use sand ceremony vases instead, because it can be treasured throughout their marriage.
 A unity candle melts and is blown out, whereas a unity sand vase can be displayed in a home as a keepsake.
 The ceremony is usually no longer than three minutes long, and instead of lighting a candle, the bride and a groom each receive a vase with a special colored sand in each.
 They then simultaneously pour their sand into the larger, unity vase.
 The blending of the sand symbolizes the two coming together as one, and unlike a unity candle, can be kept and used as a memoir of their elopement.
 It is not odd for a couple to leave a little bit of sand in their vase to represent their continuous individuality, even though they now act as one.

 The unity candle ceremony has been around for roughly forty years, and the sand ceremony is a fresher take on the older tradition.
 As times are changing, more and more people are turning to sand ceremony sets rather than unity candles for a number of reasons.